-The Office of Student Financial Services will notify students who fail to meet the New York State criteria for receiving TAP.
+The Center for Student Success will notify students who fail to meet the New York State criteria for receiving TAP.
 These students will receive an academic deficiency letter indicating how they lost TAP eligibility and what is required in order to re-establish TAP eligibility.

 Students found ineligible to receive their next TAP payment may have their eligibility for that payment restored if an unusual or extraordinary circumstance contributed to the student's lack of satisfactory academic progress.
-The student may submit a written appeal to the Office of Student Success detailing the extenuating or mitigating circumstances and provide documentation where applicable.
+The student may submit a written appeal to the Center for Student Success detailing the extenuating or mitigating circumstances and provide documentation where applicable.